MicrochipTech/PIC32MZW1_AnyCloud/README.md

 1. Connect the PIC32MZ-W1 Curiosity/ WFI32E IOT board to your PC

-2. The device enumerates as a mass storage device (**_MSD_**).
-This feature is currently used for reading the device certificate which is needed for registering with the cloud vendor.

-    **_Note:_** This feature will be removed when AT Command support for reading the device certificate is introduced.
+2. Open the Terminal application \(Ex.:Tera term\) on the computer.

+3. Connect to the "USB to UART" COM port and configure the serial settings as follows:

+    -   Baud : 230400

+    -   Data : 8 Bits

+    -   Parity : None

+    -   Stop : 1 Bit

+    -   Flow Control : None

+    **Note**: The UART used in this case is UART1.

-3. All the configurations on the device will be done using AT Cmds via the UART.
+4. All the configurations on the device will be done using AT Cmds via the UART.
 The details regarding the supported AT CMDs can be found in the document [ATCommandReference.pdf](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud/blob/main/doc/ATCommandReference.pdf) in the "doc" folder

 4. Configure the home AP credentials using the AT Cmds